 While PlayStation Now isn’t the same as Xbox One’s backwards compatibility, it’s much like Nvidia’s GeForce Now app, allowing gamers to stream a library of games remotely via the internet.

 Sony’s PlayStation Now subscription gives gamers access to a library of PS3 (and more recently, PS4) games available almost instantly thanks to streaming.
-In fact, Sony claims that there are over 500 games available as of mid-2017.
+In fact, Sony claims that there are over 600 titles to choose from.
 Streaming games offers benefits including no initial downloads and synced progress between consoles, so it might appeal to some.

 For more information on Sony’s streaming service, take a look at our explainer: What is PlayStation Now?